Overview of Travel Health and Safety

 - Acute mountain sickness (AMS) typically appears at altitudes above 2,500 m (8,200 ft), although illness can begin at elevations as low as 1,500 m (4,900 ft) in some individuals.
 Symptoms usually appear within a few hours of ascent and may include the following symptoms: headache, insomnia, irritability, dizziness, muscle aches, fatigue, loss of appetite, nausea or vomiting, and swelling of the face, hands, and feet.
 Travelers who experience mild AMS symptoms should limit their activity level and remain at the same altitude for 1 to 2 days before ascending any farther.
 Ibuprofen is best for an altitude headache.
 If symptoms become worse during a day of rest, descend until symptoms begin to improve.

 - High altitude pulmonary edema (HAPE) is a buildup of fluid in the lungs that can occur along with HACE (or separately) and is a medical emergency.
 Some shortness of breath with significant exertion is to be expected at altitude.
-HAPE victims become breathless and very tired when walking on a level surface and may experience a sense of fullness or pressure in the chest.
+HAPE-affected persons become breathless and very tired when walking on a level surface and may experience a sense of fullness or pressure in the chest.
 Eventually, they are short of breath even while resting.
-Victims must be guided down to receive drug and oxygen treatment as soon as the illness is recognized as HAPE.
+Affected persons must be guided down to receive drug and oxygen treatment as soon as the illness is recognized as HAPE.
 They should be kept warm and assisted as much as possible because exertion will make the condition worse.
-Some people have chosen to ascend again after recovering from HAPE, but this is not recommended.
+Some people have chosen to ascend again after recovering from HAPE (not recommended).

 Altitude Illness Prevention and Treatment